isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 *	If your tenant has served a Notification for Relief in accordance with the Act, you are prohibited from enforcing the contractual obligation against the tenant by for example, commencing legal action, exercising your right of re-entry or terminating the lease or licence during the relief period.
 We encourage you to speak to your tenant and work out a mutually acceptable solution.
 *	If you are unable to reach an agreement with your tenant and wish to dispute the Notification for Relief, you may make an application to the Assessor by following the steps in this [link](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor).
 The Assessor will seek to achieve an outcome that is just and equitable in the circumstances.

-**28. The lease expires before 19 November 2020.
+**28. The lease expires before <a href="#19Novnote">19 November 2020</a>.
 My tenant served a Notification for Relief on me.
 Am I obliged to extend the lease beyond the contractually agreed expiry date?**
 *	No. You are not obliged to extend the lease beyond the contractually agreed expiry date.

 **29. My tenant served me a Notification for Relief and asked for relief under the Act in respect of his rental arrears.
 I rely on my tenant’s rent to pay for my own expenses such as mortgage payments.
 What should I do?**